 Sternoclavicular joint (where the clavicle meets the sternum)

 Acromioclavicular (AC) joint (where the clavicle meets the acromion)

 Shoulder joint (glenohumeral joint).
 A ball-and-socket joint that facilitates forward, circular, and backward movement of the shoulder.

 Ligaments.
-A white, shiny, flexible band of fibrous tissue that holds joints together and connects various bones, including the following:
+White, shiny, flexible bands of fibrous tissue that holds joints together and connect various bones, including the following: